19balazs86/PlayingWithDapper/README.md

 # Playing with Dapper

 - This repository contains 2 projects for working with Dapper on PostgreSQL and SQL Server
+- Using Dapper definitely makes life easier, especially for mapping entities, but I faced some issues when using it with Postgres compared to SQL Server, which was much smoother

 ## Projects in the solution